USS Hampden County

 The USS Hampden County (LST-803) was an LST-542-class tank landing ship built for the United States Navy during World War II.
 Named after Hampden County, Massachusetts, she was the only U.S. Naval vessel to bear the name.

-Originally laid down as LST-803 by the Jeffersonville Boat & Machine Company of Jeffersonville, Indiana 14 September 1944; launched 23 October; sponsored by Mrs. Katie Bryant; and commissioned 17 November.
+Originally laid down as LST-803 by the Jeffersonville Boat & Machine Company of Jeffersonville, Indiana, on 14 September 1944; launched 23 October; sponsored by Mrs. Katie Bryant; and commissioned 17 November.
 After shakedown off Florida LST-803 departed New Orleans in December, arriving San Diego 8 January 1945.
 Sailing 4 days later, she touched Pearl Harbor and Eniwetok before arriving Guam 12 February.
 During the next month she prepared at Guam, Saipan, and Tinian for the invasion of Okinawa.
-With the 16th Marine Antiaircraft Battalion on board, she sailed 26 March for the last barrier on the road to Saipan.
+With the 16th Antiaircraft Artillery Battalion of the United States Marine Corps on board, she sailed 26 March for the last barrier on the road to Saipan.
 The landing ship approached Kerama Retto 2 April, then under heavy enemy air raids and suicide attacks for the next week she unloaded her cargo before proceeding to Saipan for reinforcements.
 For the rest of the War LST-803 shuttled cargo between Okinawa and the Philippines, then after the official Japanese surrender arrived Tokyo Bay with cargo for the occupation forces.
 Following 3 months duty in the Far East LST-803 sailed for the United States in mid-November, arriving San Diego the following month.
 In July, 1946 she returned to the Western Pacific to operate as a utility ship, and transported cargo, troops, and prisoners-of-war throughout the Mariana and Caroline Islands.
 She continued these operations until 26 February 1949 when she departed Kwajalein for the United States.
 Arriving Long Beach 10 April, LST-803 decommissioned 15 June and joined the Pacific Reserve Fleet.